saalfeldlab/paintera-conversion-helper/README.md

 *again* by 2 in x,y,z for `s2`), otherwise it simply stores a dataset in `s0`.
 * `-r` or `--revert` specifies whether to revert the array attributes, such as when converting data stored in (z,y,x) order, which will become (x,y,z) if the `revert` flag is present.
+* `--winner-takes-all-downsampling` specifies whether to use "winner-take-all" downsampling for integer-type labels.
+If this flag is present, it will be assumed that all input label datasets are integer/long format (**Not** LabelMultisetType), and "winnter-take-all" downsampling will be used. data stored in (z,y,x) order, which will become (x,y,z) if the `revert` flag is present.
 * `-c` or `--convert-entire-container` specifies whether to simply convert an entire container, and the path to that container.
 If present, all `dataset` options will be ignored, and the datasets inside of the provided container will be autodetected as *label* or *raw* data